thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 <script src="/assets/js/linear_algebra/lib.js"></script>

 Sunday morning.
-Quy nhon, a peaceful small town with an ocean view.
+Quy nhon, a peaceful small town by the ocean.
 In a busy coffee shop, two regular coffee buddies are chatting away on fun ideas.

 *"Linear Algebra?"* - said *Italica*, a student in Design who recently acquired an appetite for pretty illustrations of Math concepts.

 "Yes.
-Linear Algebra, is a story about vectors." - Regula, a graduate student in Machine Learning.
+Linear Algebra, is a story about vectors." - Regan, a Machine Learning engineer, sipping her favourite coffee with condensed milk.

 *"I like stories.
 How does this one start?"*